eduardz1/Master-Thesis/chapters/evaluation.typ

     table.header([], ..configurations),
     [*Size of matrix $AA_e$*], ..configurations.map(sizes),
   ),
-  caption: [Size of the matrix $AA_e$ that we avoid inverting with the latest changes], )
+  caption: [Size of the matrix $AA_e$ for the 2D acoustic test case that we avoid inverting with the latest changes], )

 #figure(